-Whether you're feeling left out by your friends or recently had a family grievance, the counselling service provides the opportunity to talk in confidence about any issues causing concern.
+Whether you're noticing past distress returning or you are experiencing emotional difficulties for the first time our service provides the opportunity to talk in confidence about any issues causing concern.
 Your views and opinions will be respected and you will not be judged.

 Equipping you with self-help